-Brian Leighton begins his 15th season as the head baseball coach at Albertus Magnus College in the 2020-21 academic year.
+Brian Leighton enters his 16th season as the head baseball coach at Albertus Magnus College in the 2020-21 academic year.
 Leighton, just the second head coach in Albertus baseball history, received the reigns of the Falcons’ program in the summer of 2004.

 In 2017, the Falcons earned a 10-21-1 overall record and competed in the GNAC Tournament as the No. 6 seed following a 5-9 conference mark.
 Senior transfer Andrew Scully earned GNAC All-Conference First Team honors to lead the Falcons.
 On April 13, 2017, the Falcons used a 5-4 victory over Mt.
 St. Vincent to give Leighton his 150th career victory at the helm of the Albertus baseball program.

 In his 12th season at the helm of the program, Head Coach Brian Leighton guided the Falcons to their most conference victories since 2014.
 AMC swept a GNAC doubleheader versus Rivier and split four conference twinbills this year.
 Albertus Magnus also earned four extra-inning triumphs and four walk-off wins.
 Albertus Magnus ended the year with a 13-21 overall record and earned the No. 5 seed in the GNAC Tournament thanks to a 6-8 mark in league action.

 In 2016, two Falcons earned All-GNAC honors as both Justin Poirier and Mike Saia were named to the Third Team.

 Three players earned GNAC honors in 2015 as Anthony Pellegrino, Justin Poirier and Tyler Robertson were each named to the Third Team.
 During the 2015 campaign, the Falcons finished the year 11-21.